egor-tensin/cmake-common/README.md

 | Install path      | `$TRAVIS_BUILD_DIR/../build/install` | `%APPVEYOR_BUILD_FOLDER%\..\build\install` | `$GITHUB_WORKSPACE/../build/install`

-For an example of how to integrate `ci-boost` and `ci-cmake` into a CI workflow, see [docs/ci.md](docs/ci.md).
+For an example of how to integrate `ci-boost` and `ci-build` into a CI workflow, see [docs/ci.md](docs/ci.md).

 Tools